Stony Hill alfresco tasting

 Mineral-driven, sommelier-beloved Chardonnay sealed the winery’s reputation.
 In good weather, a tasting on a stone terrace with views east across the Napa Valley to Howell Mountain follows the brief tour.

-Tip: Syrah is among the reds made here over the years, with Cabernet Sauvignon a 21st-century addition.
+Tip: Syrah is among the reds made here over the years, with Cabernet Sauvignon a 21st-century addition that the current owners are further emphasizing.

 Read the full Stony Hill Vineyard review here.